hbkworld/streaming-spec/complex_types.md

 - `linear`: Properties of the implicit linear rule
 - `linear/start`: the first value
 - `linear/delta`: The difference between two values
+- `linear/count`: The number of values until a rollover to the start value occurs

 ## constant Rule